 Read on to learn more about the history, significance and art of the snuff box.

 A History of Snuff in Europe

 Despite this, snuff remained popular.
-Queen Anne thoroughly enjoyed snuff and everyone on her court would carry around decorated snuff boxes of porcelain, agate, ebony and tortoiseshell; some would even store snuff in the heads of their canes, an indispensable accessory at the time.
-By Queen Charlotte’s reign, the act of snuff taking had developed into a shared past time.
-People would gather to partake in snuff together, sharing different blends of tobacco and showing off their intricate boxes.
+Queen Anne of Great Britain thoroughly enjoyed snuff and everyone on her court would carry around decorated snuff boxes of porcelain, agate, ebony and tortoiseshell; some would even store snuff in the heads of their unique walking canes, an indispensable accessory at the time.
+By Queen Charlotte’s reign, the act of snuff taking had developed into a shared pastime.
+People would gather to partake in snuff together, sharing different blends of ground tobacco and showing off their intricate decorative boxes.
 As snuff boxes became more ornate, they also became popular gifts.

 The Art of Snuff Boxes